lixiaopi1985/Soil_microbial_communities_responding_to_metam_sodium/README.md

-# Soil_microbial_communities_responding_to_metam_sodium
+# Legacy effects of fumigation on soil bacterial and fungal communities and their response to metam sodium application
-R codes for the manuscript "Soil microbial community diversity, structure, network association, and response to metam sodium application varies depending on previous fumigation exposure"
+R codes for the manuscript "Legacy effects of fumigation on soil bacterial and fungal communities and their response to metam sodium application"

+Manuscript is published at https://environmentalmicrobiome.biomedcentral.com/articles/10.1186/s40793-022-00454-w